 I ended up leasing the Altima at another dealer for $275 a month with just $600-700 down for the first month’s payment and DMV fees.
 I still wasn’t sure it was a great deal.
 I just knew it was a lot better than Atlantic and I just wanted the process to be over and into a new car.

 Fast forward three years later, I’ve know done my homework.
-I’ve figured out a money factor is.
+I’ve figured out what a money factor is.
 I’ve learned what net capitalized cost is.
 There are a bunch of lease terms that you need to understand if you don’t want to pay more than you have to when you get to a dealership.
 The most important thing I Iearned, though: never walk into a car dealership planning to buy or lease a car without getting a set price either via phone or ideally, email.
+Without it, you stand no chance against the salesperson.

 For my second lease, I got a price via email after emailing several different Nissan dealerships on Long Island.
 When I got to the dealer, it was all smooth sailing until I got back to the finance office.
 Suddenly, there was a $2,400 random charge on the lease contract.
 I told the finance guy I wasn’t paying that.
 He didn’t explain what it was.
 He left the room for 10 minutes and when he got back, the charge was gone and I signed the contract.